-iPod godfather builds new Nest in Silicon Valley
+IPod godfather builds new Nest in Silicon Valley

 Fadell declined to say how many thermostats Nest has made.
 But he's aiming big, noting that there are about 250 million thermostats installed in the United States and roughly 10 million sold a year in the country.

-The Nest thermostat will sell for $249 online and through retailers including Best Buy, Fadell said.
+The Nest thermostat will sell for $249 online and through retailers including Best Buy (BBY.N), Fadell said.

 Nest also has distribution agreements with electricians and contractors, who often install thermostats.